Happy Death Day: Plot

-After a night of drunken partying, university student Theresa "Tree" Gelbman wakes up on her birthday in the dorm room of classmate Carter Davis.
-She ignores a phone call from her father and dismisses Carter, returning to her room.
+After a night of drunken partying, Tree Gelbman wakes up on her birthday in the dorm room of classmate Carter Davis.
+She dismisses him, returning to her room.
 Her sorority housemate Lori Spengler gives her a cupcake, which she throws away.
 Tree meets with her married professor, Gregory Butler, with whom she is having an affair.
-That night, on her way to a party, Tree is lured into a tunnel and murdered by a figure wearing a mask of the school mascot.
+That night, on her way to a party, Tree is lured into a tunnel and murdered by a figure wearing a mask.

-Tree immediately wakes up back in Carter's bed, and is unnerved to find the previous day's events repeating themselves.
+She immediately wakes up back in Carter's bed and is unnerved to find the previous day's events repeating themselves.
 Baffled, she relives the day, this time avoiding the tunnel and reaching the party.
 However, the masked killer follows her and murders her again.
 Tree again wakes up in Carter's bed, realizes she is in a time loop, and barricades herself in her room to avoid death.
 The killer, already hiding inside, murders her a third time.

 Waking up, Tree explains the events to Carter.
 He suggests taking advantage of the loop to identify her killer.
-She spends the next several iterations trailing people she considers suspects but is killed each time.
+She spends the next several iterations trailing suspects but she is killed each time.
 After waking from a loop where she is bludgeoned, Tree faints and awakens in the campus hospital.
-Her body shows evidence of recovery from multiple traumatic injuries, indicating she has retained physical damage from her previous deaths.
-When the killer shows up, Tree escapes the hospital in Gregory's car, only to be pursued and killed again.
+When the killer shows up, she escapes the hospital in Gregory's car, only to be pursued and killed again.

 Back in Carter's bed, Tree convinces him of her predicament by demonstrating her knowledge of the day's events.
-Tree admits to harboring tremendous self-loathing, particularly from pushing away her father after the death of her mother three years ago.
-Tree sees a local news report on John Tombs, a serial killer being held at the campus hospital.
-Concluding that Tombs is her killer, Tree rushes to the hospital to warn of his escape.
+She sees a news report on John Tombs, a serial killer being held at the campus hospital.
+Concluding that Tombs is her killer, she rushes to the hospital to warn of his escape.

 Tombs breaks free and nearly kills Tree, but Carter follows and rescues her.
-Tombs kills Carter before chasing Tree to a nearby bell tower, where she subdues him with a crowbar.
+Tombs kills Carter before chasing Tree to a bell tower, where she subdues him with a crowbar.
 Before delivering a fatal blow, she realizes that if she kills Tombs and ends the loop, Carter will remain dead forever.
 She runs to the top of the tower and hangs herself from the bell rope.